sh1457/sh1457.github.io/content/blog/parchess/index.md

 The variant which I'd like to call parchess which stands for parallel chess, It is simply to divide the board to enable N players to play simultaneously that is each player moves once per turn.
 Here N is a number greater than 0.
 And par-2-chess is normal chess.
-Then we have the below divisons:
+Then we have the below divisions:

 | Variant Name | Number of players | Board                                                 |
 | ------------ | ----------------- | ----------------------------------------------------- |